 - Open-cell polyurethane foam: Expect an R-rating of about 3.6 per inch.
 Open-cell foam is permeable to moisture but impermeable to air.
 This makes it ideal for insulating roof assemblies that need to dry inward.

 - Closed-cell polyurethane foam: At about R-6.5 per inch, closed-cell foam offers the best R-value per thickness of any insulation.
 It has a glue-like consistency, adding structural integrity to any wall or ceiling you apply it to.
-This option is pricier than open-cell foam, but because it provides better R-value per inch and also acts as a vapor retarder, it may be the better option for your situation.
+It’s pricier than open-cell foam, but because it provides better R-value per inch and acts as a vapor retarder, it may be better for your needs.

-The Pros & Cons of Polystyrene Rigid Foam Panels
+The Advantages & Disadvantages of Polystyrene Rigid Foam Panels

-To learn more about the pros and cons of polystyrene, contact our experts today.
+Contact our experts today to learn more about the pros and cons of polystyrene.

-The Pros & Cons of Polyurethane Spray Foam Insulation
+The Advantages & Disadvantages of Spray Foam Insulation

 For more information about the benefits of spray foam, talk to our home insulation experts today.

-Should Polystyrene or Polyurethane be Used for a Garage Door?
+Should You Use Polystyrene or Polyurethane for Your Garage Door?

 Polystyrene panels are economical and can be cut to fit the garage door panels and secured using adhesives.
-They will offer good insinuation performance but may leak air at any gaps around the panels’ perimeter.
+They’ll offer good insinuation performance but may leak air at any gaps around the panels’ perimeter.

 Install Foam Insulation in Portland, Oregon